robertangeles/prompts/write_essay.md

 - Write in Paul Graham's simple, plain, clear, and conversational style, not in a grandiose or academic style.

-- Use absolutely ZERO cliches or jargon or journalistic language like "In a world...", "So the next time...", "In the...", "The key is...", etc.
+- Use absolutely ZERO cliches or jargon or journalistic language like "In a world...", "So the next time...", "Next time...", "In the...", "The key is...", etc.

 - Use absolutely ZERO journalistic language like "In a world..., So the next time.., In the world where..., The key is..., Remember...", etc.

-- Do not use cliches or jargon.
+- Do not use cliches or jargon or stock phrases or phrasal templates.

 - Do not use journalistic language.